Numbers 14 – The People Reject Canaan

 1. (1) Israel’s sorrow at facing the choice between faith and unbelief.

 So all the congregation lifted up their voices and cried, and the people wept that night.

-i.
-Now God invited them to take the land – and they rebelled through their mourning.
-Unbelief made them think of God’s good for them (the gift of the Promised Land) as something evil.
+c.
+And the people wept that night: As God invited Israel to take the land of Canaan, they rebelled against Him through their mourning.
+Unbelief made them think that God’s good for them (the gift of the Promised Land) was an evil thing.

 2. (2-3a) Israel rebels by murmuring.